-- Set the air control lever in the full open position (to the right), place several sheets of crumbled paper directly on the grate.
+- With the primary air control lever in the full open position (to the right), start with several sheets of crumbled newspaper placed directly on the grate.
 On top of the newspaper, place several pieces of small dry kindling (approx. 1" in diameter) with two to three larger logs (approx. 3" to 5" in diameter) on top. - 2.
 Light the fire and close the door, slowly building the fire by adding larger and larger logs.
 Be sure to follow the break-in procedure before creating a hot fire that might damage the stove. - 3.
 Once the stove has reached a surface temperature range of between 400° and 600°, (204°C -316°C), adjust the primary air control lever as necessary to generate the heat output and burn time desired.

-Top-Down Fire Building
+Top-Down Fire Building - See fig. 17.

 Many people find this method to be superior to the traditional method.
-It quickly establishes a clean-burning fire.

-- 1. Set the air control lever in the full open position (to the right), and place two short 1/4-split logs on the firebox floor, perpendicular to the rear wall, about 6 inches apart. - 2.
-Place three or four smaller splits across the base logs. - 3.
-Place several thin kindling sticks on top of the small logs. - 4.
-Place newspaper and wood scraps on top of the kindling, light the paper and close the door.
-The burning paper will help heat the flue to establish draft while the kindling ignites and falls onto the fuel below.
-Keep the air control fully open until the fire is well-established. - 5.
-Add more logs as the fuel bed become fully involved and use the stove-top thermometer to monitor progress.
-When the stove has reached a surface temperature range of between 400° and 600°, (204°C -316°C), adjust the primary air control lever as necessary to generate the heat output and burn time desired.
+- 1. With the primary air control lever in the full open position (to the right), place two short 1/4-split logs on the firebox floor, perpendicular to the rear wall, about 6 inches apart. - 2.
+Place kindling across the base logs. - 3.
+Place one or two smaller logs on top of the kindling. - 4.
+Place newspaper between the two bottom logs under the kindling.
+Light the news paper and close the door.
+Continue to add kindling and small logs as necessary to build the fire.
+Keep the air control fully open until the fire is well-established.